 In 2001, Andrew revived the “Armed Services Editions” (ASEs), which are pocket-sized editions of bestselling books given to servicemen and women during World War II.
 Andrew began working with major publishers in 2000 to reissue them, and he has distributed 500,000 free ASEs to U.S. troops around the world, including thousands of books he personally handed out in Baghdad and Kabul.

-Andrew’s efforts have been profiled on NBC’s Nightly News, CNN, FOX News, PBS, The History Channel, NPR, CBS Sunday Morning, the Today Show, Good Morning America, and Nightline, and he was featured as a “Person of the Week” on ABC’s World News Tonight.
-Andrew has also been a contributing editor to numerous publications, including the New Yorker and TIME, and his op-eds and articles have appeared in the Wall Street Journal, the New York Times, the Washington Post, Details, US Airways Magazine, and National Geographic.
-He is also a regular columnist for American History magazine.
+Andrew has been a contributing editor to numerous publications, including the New Yorker and Time, and his op-eds and articles have appeared in the Wall Street Journal, the New York Times, the Washington Post, Details, USA Today, AARP Bulletin, and National Geographic.

 A 1993 magna cum laude graduate of Columbia University, Andrew has received, among other accolades, the Daughters of the American Revolution’s Medal of Honor; The Order of Saint Maurice, bestowed by the National Infantryman’s Association; The Free Spirit Award, presented by the Freedom Forum; and the Chairman’s Medal from the National Endowment for the Arts, the highest award given by the chairman of the NEA.

-Andrew’s most recent book is HERE IS WHERE: Discovering America’s Great Forgotten History, published by Crown Archetype (www.HereIsWhere.org).
+Andrew’s most recent book is Here is Where: Discovering America’s Great Forgotten History, published by Crown Archetype, May 14, 2013 (www.HereIsWhere.org).

-Andrew lives in Washington, D.C., and Orange, California, where he is working with Chapman University to create the Center for American War Letters.
+Andrew lives in Washington, D.C., and Orange, California, where he serves as the Founding Director of the Center for American War Letters at Chapman University.